The Behavior Contract

-- ___ a description of the desired, expected behaviors to be performed – that the student is capable of performing
+- Description of the desired, expected behaviors to be performed – that the student is capable of performing

-- ___ a clear goal statement specifying by when, what behavior, and under what conditions a reward will be earned – so the student understands explicitly what he/she needs to do to earn it
+- Clear goal statement specifying by when, what behavior, and under what conditions a reward will be earned – so the student understands explicitly what he/she needs to do to earn it

-- ___ the teacher works with the student on identifying potential items, activities, privileges, or experiences that could serve as the payoff (i.e., the reinforcement)
+- Teacher works with the student on identifying potential items, activities, privileges, or experiences that could serve as the payoff (i.e., the reinforcement)

 Effective vs. ineffective behavior contracts: